-EZ Permit received an enquiry from an English client who we will refer to as Mr T, requesting advice on the possibility of being able to obtain a permanent Taiwan residency visa to enable him to live in Taiwan.
+EZ Permit received an enquiry from an English client who we will refer to as Mr. T, requesting advice on the possibility of being able to obtain a permanent Taiwan residency visa to enable him to live in Taiwan.

 An interview was set up via Skype in order for Claire at EZ Permit to assess his extensive background and working experience.
 As a result of the interview Claire suggested that he would most likely be eligible to obtain a Plum Blossom Card.
 This would enable him to live permanently in Taiwan and if he chose to find employment he would automatically qualify for the issue of a work permit.

-During the interview Mr T was asked various questions both on his managerial experience during his career and also on his reasons for choosing Taiwan as his destination to live and possibly work.
-Mr T was happy to provide details on both subjects and the result of the interview was very positive, however Mr T was advised that all applications for the special Plum Blossom Card had to be reviewed by a special committee which only met once every two months and so the processing time for his application was likely to take quite some time.
+During the interview Mr. T was asked various questions both on his managerial experience during his career and also on his reasons for choosing Taiwan as his destination to live and possibly work.
+Mr. T was happy to provide details on both subjects and the result of the interview was very positive, however Mr. T was advised that all applications for the special Plum Blossom Card had to be reviewed by a special committee which met only once every two months and so the processing time for his application was likely to take quite some time.